blakemoore-dev/testcs/Arrays_and_Lists/README.md

 # Section 5: Arrays and Lists

+## All of my solutions to the following exercises are in the individual folders above.

 Exercises

 Note: For any of these exercises, ignore input validation unless otherwise directed.
 Assume the user enters values in the format that the program expects.